Can I Get a Job?

 The liberal arts, of which the humanities and social sciences are a part, have long been the cornerstone of an undergraduate education, and the very center of the university.
 In more recent years, however, students, parents, and politicians have also worried that a liberal arts education will not provide the basis for obtaining a good job.

-Those most at risk of unemployment are students who do not obtain a baccalaureate degree.
-The DMV average unemployment rate for students with only a high school degree is 10.6%.
-The message: get a degree in a field you love and in which you'll succeed, since not having a baccalaureate degree puts you at much higher risk for unemployment than those differences among baccalaureate degree holders.
+The message: get a degree in a field you love and in which you'll succeed.
+Not having a baccalaureate degree puts you at much higher risk for unemployment than those differences among baccalaureate degree holders.